-The College urges office supply buyers to purchase 100% recycled paper and office supply products made from recycled content for their office needs.
-To make this easier for purchasers the College has worked with our preferred office supply vendor to label products with a recycled content logo on the ordering website.
+The College urges office supply buyers to purchase paper with a minimum of 30% recycled content and office supply products made from recycled materials for their office needs.

+To make this easier for purchasers the College has worked with our preferred office supply vendor to label products with a recycled content logo.